paukstelis/octoprint_deploy/README.md

   * Choose `Prepare System` from the menu.
     * This will register the OctoPi-created instance in octoprint_deploy.
     * You will be prompted for udev detection (only needed if you are adding multiple printers).
     * You will be prompted for installing a new streamer.
 This will be the default streamer for any _additional_ cameras that are installed.
+Users of the new OctoPi camera stack can just choose `Skip/None` and setup all cameras manually.
   * To add more printers choose `Add Instance` and follow the instructions.
       * You will be asked if you want to use an existing instance as a template.
-This will copy all files from this existing instance to your new instance.
+This will copy configuration files from this existing instance to your new instance.
       * If your printer does not have a serial number (all Creality printers), it will detect and use the physical USB address for udev entries.
   * Continue until you have added all the printers you want to use.
   * haproxy entries are updated so you can connect via http://octopi.local/instancename
   * To add more printers at a later date, just run the script again!
-  * Want to use a Pi camera?
-After you have made your instance(s), run the script with `sudo octoprint_deploy/octoprint_deploy.sh picam` and follow the instructions (VERY EXPERIMENTAL).
 * General Linux (Ubuntu/Mint/RPiOS/Debian/Fedora/Arch/etc.)
   * __You do not need to install OctoPrint using any Wiki instructions, snap, etc. The script will do it all for you.__
-  * octoprint_deploy uses systemd services, so avoid distros that do not use systemd by default (MX Linux or chroot based systems like Chrome+crouton)
+  * octoprint_deploy uses systemd services, so avoid distros that do not use systemd by default (MX Linux or chroot based systems like Chrome+crouton).
+Similarly, LXC containers do not work well with udev rules and USB peripherals, so those should be avoided.
   * All commands assume you are operating out of your home directory.
   * Install Ubuntu 20+, Mint 20.3+, Debian, DietPi, RPiOS, Armbian, Fedora35+, ArchLinux, or openSUSE on your system (make sure your user is admin for sudo).
   * Install git if it isn't already: `sudo apt install git` or `sudo dnf install git` or `sudo pacman -S git` or `sudo zypper in git`.